Have you ever found yourself hesitating to make a decision?

 What can you do to get out of analysis paralysis:-

-- Stick to your main goal – we often engage in decision making without a clearly defined goal in mind.
+- Stick to your main goal – we often make decisions without a clearly defined goal.
 Always ask yourself what is the end position you wish to achieve.

-- Establish a deadline – setting a timeframe and saying it out loud to family or friends can force you to make a decision a lot quicker.
+- Establish a deadline – setting a timeframe and saying it out loud to family or friends can force you to make a quicker decision.

 - Start your day by tackling the most important decisions.